 The primary directive of a public servant is to serve others, and within that objective, there is a possibility to be an agent of change by applying the problem-solving skills gained through the curriculum of a Master of Public Administration (MPA) program.
 In an interview about her book, Solving Public Problems: A Practical Guide to Fix Our Government and Change Our World, Beth Simone Noveck speaks to her vision of an evolved role for those in the public sector: “I would like to see more mission-driven leaders who are agile, data driven, and human centered.
 I have a vision of civil servants as public entrepreneurs who are passionate about solving problems.”

 Local governments are everywhere, from mountain towns and beaches to rural areas and more.
 If location is a priority, jobs in the public sector can offer flexibility.
 A common perception is that public service salaries are lower than average, but the facts tell a different story.
 For instance, some federal government jobs offer competitive pay, equivalent to that for positions in the private and nonprofit sectors.

 Government jobs also offer advancement opportunities.
 Qualified candidates can often get ahead of the competition by seeking higher education.
 In fact, a Master of Public Administration degree gives candidates the knowledge and skills they need to devise solutions for a variety of real-world problems.
-And for students who cannot leave a job to return to school, an online MPA program may be a practical choice.
+For students who cannot leave a job to return to school, an online MPA program may be a practical choice.
 Reputable online programs mirror their on-campus equivalents.
 Moreover, they are tailored to the needs of distance learners, offering flexibility and accelerated completion times.